jerry871002/CSE201-project/doc/autocomplete-on-vscode.md

 ![](https://i.imgur.com/61g6V5h.png)

-You will end up opening the file `c_cpp_properties.json`, we have to set the `includePath` in order to let the editor help us.
+You will end up opening the file `c_cpp_properties.json`, we have to set the `includePath` in order to let the editor help us on autocomplete.
+Also it's good to check if the `compilerPath` matches the outcome when executing the command `which gcc` on terminal.
 My setting is as below:

 ```json
 {